Ghugot/servicesio/README.md

 with :

  - `$controller` : a regular Symfony controller name (a string like _BlogBundle:Post:index_)
  - `$params` : an array, that will be merged with current params context and passed to the new controller.

 The response will be handle on that way :

- - If this new controller return a _ServicesIO view_ response, the tree will be merged on the main tree at the right place.
+ - If this new controller return a _ServicesIO view_ response, the fragment tree will be merged on the main tree at the right place.

- - Otherwise, the response will be threated as a string a merged on the main tree at the right place.
+ - Otherwise, the response will be threated as a string and merged on the main tree at the right place.

-### Views extensions
+### View extensions

-We now want to decorate our response with the connected user on the website on the top of the response.
+We now want to decorate our response with the connected user on the website on the top of it.
 It's easy to do with this `controller()` method.

 I assume that the user is correctly authenticated by the _Security component_ :